bniehoff/lennard-jonesium/src/design.md

 ### Data structures

-There are a variety of data structures useful for *spatial indexing* which are intended to make it simpler to answer questions like "Find all the objects within a distance *R* from a given point".
-However, in our case, we will take advantage of the fact that *R* is known in advance and is fixed throughout the calculation.

-#### Cells
+The [Cell List](https://en.wikipedia.org/wiki/Cell_lists) is an appropriate data structure for this type of short-range force calculation, which has seen extensive use in the literature since the earliest molecular dynamics simulations.
+This was also the technique used in the prior C version of this project.

-We will divide the simulation volume into a number of cubical *Cells* of side length *R*.
+We will divide the simulation volume into a number of cubical *Cells* of side length *R*, the cutoff distance of our short-range force.
 Then, for any particle in a given Cell, we know that all the particles within a distance *R* must be in that Cell or one of its 26 neighbors (adjacent along any faces or diagonals).
 This means that to calculate the force on a given particle, we must only iterate over the particles in 27 Cells, rather than in the whole volume.

 Since a particle has a sphere of influence of radius *R* and we must iterate over all the particles distributed (presumed uniformly) in a cubical volume of side length *3R*, this means that still, only around 16% (the ratio of the volume of a sphere of radius *R* to that of a cube of side *3R*) of the particles iterated over are relevant for the calculation.
-So, this could definitely be improved.
-However, the number of particles in a Cell is not too many (we know from prior experience that it will be around 10 to 20), so it is probably not worth subdividing space in a more sophisticated way unless it can be done cheaply enough to be faster than ~400 extra iterations per query.

-#### Particles within Cells

-Having divided the simulation volume into Cells, the next step is to make iteration over the particles as efficient as possible.
-This means we should try to maximize the *locality* of the particles in memory.
-A *Particle* must keep track of the following information:
+So, this could in principle be improved, although there is an additional overhead associated with increasing the "voxel resolution" by using smaller Cells, and according to the Wiki article on Cell Lists, there is very little to gain from this increased complication, so we will keep things simple and use Cells of size *R*.

+The Wiki article also describes a data structure based on linked lists, which are appropriate for large numbers of particles.
+In our prior experience, the density of particles together with the cutoff distance *R* imply that a typical Cell in our simulation should only have 10 to 20 particles in it.
+So it seems that an array, rather than a linked list, might be able to take better advantage of memory locality.
+However, let's do some analysis:

+A Cell will contain a number of *Particles*, typically on the order of 10-20 of them.
+A Particle must keep track of the following information:

 - Position
 - Velocity